 Entrepreneur in residence in a startup

-"The two questions that founders ask most often are 1) 'Is my idea good enough?' and 2) 'How do I turn that idea into an actual business?'" says Polischuk.
+"The two questions that founders ask most often are 1) 'Is my idea good enough?' and 2) 'How do I turn that idea into an actual business?'" says co-founder of Oneday, Taras Polischuk.

-According to Polischuk, if you’re a rookie founder, an EIR can help you:
+According to Polischuk, if you’re a rookie founder, an entrepreneur in residence can help you:

 Entrepreneur in residence salary

-EIR salaries vary widely depending on the nature of the role.
-At a VC firm, EIR is not always a paid role.
-It might come with office space, administrative support, and a small stipend.
-In that case, the main benefit to the entrepreneur is the ability to build a new venture with investors already onboard.
+Entrepreneur in residence salaries vary widely depending on the nature of the role.
+At a VC firm, entrepreneurs in residence do not always receive payment.
+Their role might come with office space, administrative support, and a small stipend.
+In this case, the entrepreneur in residence benefits mainly from the ability to build a new venture with investors already on board.

-On the other hand, a full-time corporate EIR could earn $300k/yr.
-In that case, the corporation may own all the IP created by the EIR.
+On the other hand, a full-time corporate entrepreneur in residence could earn $300k/yr.
+In that case, the corporation may own all the IP created by the entrepreneur in residence.

-At Wilbur Labs, EIRs are initially brought in as contractors for $100-$200/hr.
-If they are successful in launching a new startup, they may end up staying on as a full-time employee, in which case they would earn roughly $150-$250k/yr plus equity and benefits.
+At Wilbur Labs, entrepreneurs in residence are initially brought in as contractors for $100-$200/hr.
+If they are successful in launching a new startup, they may end up staying on as a full-time employee, in which case they would earn roughly $150k-$250k/yr., plus equity and benefits.

-As an adviser to a startup or a mentor to a first-time founder, an EIR can earn $50-$200/hr — depending on their experience and what the role entails.
+As an adviser to a startup or a mentor to a first-time founder, an entrepreneur in residence can earn $50-$200/hr — depending on their experience and what the role entails.
 If you’re an early-stage startup and that sounds out of your league, there is good news.

 "There is so much goodwill in the market that it’s very easy to attract entrepreneurs in residence," says Polischuk.
 "Most of them aren’t doing it for the money.
 They’re doing it to give back, to help the next generation of founders, and to feel [like they are] part of this community."

-The other option, if you can’t afford to pay an hourly rate, is to remunerate your EIR with equity (i.e., a share of your business).
-That way you won’t need to dole out any cash and the EIR will be incentivized to guide your startup to success.
+The other option, if you can’t afford to pay an hourly rate, is to remunerate your entrepreneur in residence with equity (i.e., a share of your business).
+That way you won’t need to dole out any cash and the entrepreneur in residence will be incentivized to guide your startup to success.